 Key Takeaways for Visual Content Marketing on Facebook

-Here are some of the key findings that will help marketers in creating a solid visual content marketing strategy for Facebook:
+Here are some of the key findings that will help marketers in creating a solid visual content digital marketing strategy for Facebook:

 1. Across all brands we saw that images without people outperformed images with people by about 17%.